manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 champion’s life, Mann avoids the *“once upon a time…”* cliché, contextualises his character, and then jumps straight into Ali’s turning point: the glorious fight with Sonny Liston.
-The fact that the film opens without a single word from Ali, a man as powerful with his voice and words as his was with his fists, feels like Mann immediately stating his position against the biopic genre.
+The fact that the film opens without a single word from Ali, a man as powerful with his voice and words as he was with his fists, feels like Mann immediately stating his position against the biopic genre.

 But there is more on this beginning.
 Of all the books on Muhammad Ali, Michael